alextok/dbsc-discussions/README.md

 1. Step 18 above, should it go to the LocalKey helper for signature? (-yes) If yes, how does step that initiates DBSC session know that it needs to go to the local key helper? (-KeyId will identify key helper)

     [Olga] It needs to go to Local key helper for signature at least on non-Windows platforms.

+1. [Not applicable] Sec-Session-GenerateKey is an extra roundtrip in the 1st party diagram that is not required.

+    The new flow doesn't have this issue.
+Not applicable anymore.

 1. [Documented] PublicKey cert/binding statement can be either short-lived (IdP and Local Key helper belong to different vendors) or long-lived(IdP and Local Key helper belong to the same vendor).